Antares0982/ssrJSON/README.md

 ## How To Install

-ssrJSON requires at least SSE4.2 on x86-64 ([x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels:~:text=their%20encryption%20extensions.-,Microarchitecture%20levels,-%5Bedit%5D)). ssrJSON does not work with other Python implementations other than CPython.
-Currently supported CPython versions are 3.9, 3.10, 3.11, 3.12, 3.13, 3.14.

-Pre-built wheels will soon be available on PyPI.
-Then you can install it with
+Pre-built wheels is available on PyPI.

 ```
 pip install ssrjson
 ```

+Note: ssrJSON requires at least SSE4.2 on x86-64 ([x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels:~:text=their%20encryption%20extensions.-,Microarchitecture%20levels,-%5Bedit%5D)). ssrJSON does not work with other Python implementations other than CPython.
+Currently supported CPython versions are 3.9, 3.10, 3.11, 3.12, 3.13, 3.14.
+For Python 3.14, you need to build it from source.

 ### Build From Source